Duck Hill, Mississippi: Duck Hill lynchings of 1937

 The brutal lynching of two black men, Roosevelt Townes and Robert "Bootjack" McDaniels, in Duck Hill mid-day on April 13, 1937, gained national publicity.
-These were among nine lynchings of African Americans by whites in Montgomery County, Mississippi from the post-Reconstruction period into the 20th century.
+These were among nine lynchings of African Americans by whites in Montgomery County, Mississippi, from the post-Reconstruction period into the 20th century.
 Most occurred in the decades near the turn of the 20th century.

-The men had been arraigned in the Montgomery County Courthouse in the county seat of Winona, Mississippi, charged with murdering George Windham, a grocer in Duck Hill, in December 1936.
+The men had been arraigned in the Montgomery County Courthouse in the county seat of Winona, charged with murdering George Windham, a grocer in Duck Hill, in December 1936.
 Both men pleaded not guilty.
 Outside the courthouse a crowd had gathered, and then a group of 12 white men abducted the two accused men from the courthouse.

 Townes and McDaniels were loaded into a school bus and driven to a wooded area near Duck Hill.
 Hundreds of white people followed, and a crowd estimated at 300-500 looked on as Townes and McDaniels were each chained to a tree.
 A blowtorch was used to torture them, until each confessed to Windham's murder.
 Gasoline was doused on Townes, and on brush around him, and he was burned to death.
 McDaniels was riddled with bullets, and fatally shot through the head.

 The police officers who had been guarding the two defendants said they were unable to identify any members of the mob.
 As was typical in lynching cases, no one was charged in the abduction or murders.

 Newspapers carried a photograph of McDaniels' burned and tortured body chained to a tree, and the lynchings were nationally condemned.
 German newspapers at the time used the murders for propaganda, contrasting the lynchings to controls in Nazi Germany under the "humane" Nuremberg racial laws.

 Such publicity enabled Joseph A. Gavagan (D-New York) to gain support for anti-lynching legislation he had put forward in the House of Representatives; it was supported in the Senate by Democrats Robert F. Wagner (New York) and Frederick Van Nuys (Indiana).
 The legislation eventually passed in the House, but the white Democrats of the Solid South (most blacks in the region were disenfranchised) blocked it in the Senate, with Senator Allen Ellender even proclaiming, "We shall at all cost preserve the white supremacy of America."
 Their colleagues had similarly defeated anti-lynching legislation in the 1920s that was passed overwhelmingly by the House.